mozilla/puente/docs/goals.rst

    https://github.com/mitsuhiko/jinja2/issues/504

-2. IN PROGRESS: Ditch the code that marks all gettext output as safe in Jinja2 templates.
-The Jinja2 default is that it's unsafe and requires `|safe` to be marked as safe.
-That's a better default.

-   One thing we should do is write up a document covering how to use gettext and filters to achieve what you want in regards to translations, variable interpolation and escaping.
-I think that'd be a good thing to have and it would alleviate any problems that come from removing this code.

-3. Puente's extract command should work more like Babel's pybabel extract command.
+2. Puente's extract command should work more like Babel's pybabel extract command.

    The way forward is to phase Puente out for pybabel.
 In order to make that